(Last updated: May 7, 2026)

+Hi, I’m Cari McGee.
 I’ve been in your shoes.
-Hi, I’m Cari McGee.
-My husband and I moved to Kennewick in 1994 and had a ton of questions!
-Then four years later, we moved to West Richland.
+My husband and I moved to Kennewick in 1994 (from out of state) and had a ton of questions!
+Four years later, we bought a house and moved to West Richland.
 (Yep, that’s part of the Tri-Cities, too.)
 And then, six years after that, I became a licensed Realtor®.
-Since then, I’ve sold more than 560 homes in practically every neighborhood across the Tri-Cities!
+Since then, I’ve sold more than 650 homes in practically every neighborhood across the Tri-Cities.

 Kennewick, Pasco, and Richland are technically the “Tri-Cities.”
 They’re all joined together at the confluence of the Yakima, Snake, and Columbia rivers.
 But when we talk about the Tri-Cities, we locals could also be talking about